pokeclicker/pokeclicker-wiki/data/Pokérus/overview.md

 EV modifier | Method
 :--- | ---:
 2x | Pokémon is captured as a Shadow Pokémon
-3x | Pokémon is encountered and captured as a Dungeon Pokémon 5x | Pokémon is captured as a Shiny.
+3x | Pokémon is encountered and captured as a Dungeon Pokémon (not a boss or mimic) 5x | Pokémon is captured as a Shiny.
 10x | Pokémon is encountered and captured as a Dungeon Boss Pokémon 10x | Pokémon is encountered and captured as a Mimic